 And San Francisco (SFO) - 108 (April – Sept 2022)

-The operators of the SFO GBAS feel they are under reporting the number of GBAS approaches utilized, and are working on better methods to collect data.
+The operators of the SFO GBAS feel they are under reporting the number of GBAS approaches utilized, and they are working on better methods to collect data.
 Current information reflects aircraft that are verbally “cleared” to a GLS approach and does not reflect pilots who chose to fly GLS as a backup to a VFR approach.

 SFO is planning to pursue approval for GLS CAT II approaches on RWY 13 due to an extended ILS outage which is being caused by construction on the airport.